Clopas/HYBRID_BOT/README.md

 How to use the webapp:

-*1.Go to the URL above
+* Go to the URL above
-*2.Enter you API information
+* Enter you API information
-*3.If you want to run and test the bot, just press run.
+* If you want to run and test the bot, just press run.
-*4.If you want to clean up your un used empty 3commas grid bots for any purpose, just click on clean up.
+* If you want to clean up your unused and empty 3commas grid bots (for any purpose), click on clean up.
-*5.If you want to close the bot you ran before, just click on the close all botton.
+* If you want to close the bot you ran before, click on the close all botton.

 Notes:

-  * Right now the test webapp only works with FTX EOS-PERP by default.
+  * Right now the test webapp only works with FTX EOS-PERP pair by default.
   * For security reasons it doesn't yet save your credentials until the app is fully bug tested.
 So you have to enter your info each time.